char16t/build-excel-with-vba/README.md

+This is example of script for building Excel files with macros on VBA.
+This is an example of how you can store the source code of your VBA projects or various Excel-based programs.

+## Build Excel file with macros

 **Enable PowerShell scripts**

 If you can't run the build script at all, use the following command to temporarily enable PowerShell scripts for the duration of your PowerShell session: